 Wiring Two Outlets in One Box

-In this diagram, two duplex receptacle outlets in the same box are wired separately using pigtails spliced to connect the terminals of each to the source wires.
-With each outlet connected with its own wire, if one fails the other will still work.
+In this diagram, two duplex receptacle outlets are installed in the same box and wired separately to the source using pigtails spliced to connect the terminals of each one.
+With each outlet connected by its own pigtail wire, if one fails because of physical damage, the other won't be affected and should still work.

 Wiring Dual Outlets in a Series

-Here two outlets in one box are wired using the device terminals to connect them.
-With this arrangement, if receptacle #1 fails, receptacle #2 may also fail if failure is due to physical damage.
-However, if the copper tab conductors between the terminals remain intact, even if #1 stops functioning, outlet #2 will most likely still work.
+Here two outlets are installed in one box and wired using the device terminals to connect them.
+With this arrangement, if receptacle #1 fails, receptacle #2 may also fail.
+If the first outlet in the circuit is damaged internally in some way, it may affect the flow of electricity to the outlets that follow.
+Usually this is not the case though.
+If the copper tab between the terminals screws remains intact, even if #1 stops functioning, outlet #2 will most likely still work.

 Wiring 2 Outlets with 2 Sources

-In this diagram, two receptacle outlets are wired in the same box with a separate 120 volt source feeding each.
+In this diagram, two outlets are wired in the same box with a separate 120 volt source feeding each.
 Three-wire cable runs into the box.
-The black and red wires are hot and each is connected to one of the receptacles.
+The black and red wires are both hot and each is connected to one of the receptacles.
 The white, neutral wire is splice to each outlet so they share the return path.
 This is appropriate for standard duplex receptacles, but should not be used for GFCI receptacles.
 GFCI's must have dedicated neutral connections to work properly.
-A circuit like this is can usually be found in a kitchen where two 20 amp circuits are required as illustrated in this circuit breaker diagram.
+A circuit like this can usually be found in a kitchen where two 20 amp circuits are installed to accommodate all the appliances normally found in a typical kitchen as illustrated in this circuit breaker diagram.

 Wiring Two Switches in One Box

-In this arrangement with 2 switches in one box, the bottom terminals are connected with pigtails spliced to the source.
-The top switch terminals connect to the black wires running to the light fixtures.
-The source neutral and ground wires are spliced to run to each light fixture box.
+In this arrangement 2 switches are installed in one box.
+The inputs on the switches are connected with pigtail wires to the same source.
+The outputs are connected to the black wires running to the two separate light fixtures.
+The source neutral and ground wires are spliced to separate wires running directly to each light fixture box.

 Wiring Two Switches in One Box with 2 Sources

 This diagram shows two switches in the same box with a separate 120 volt source feeding each.
-Three-wire cable is supplying the source for the switches with the black and red wires each connecting to the bottom terminal of a switch.
-The black wire from each light is connected to the top terminal of their respective switch.
-The white and ground wires are spliced to run to each light fixture.
+Three-wire cable is supplying the source for the switches and the black and red wires are each connecting to the input of one switch.
+The black wire from each light is connected to the output of their respective switch.
+The source neutral and ground are shared by the two light fixtures.

 Wiring a Switch and Outlet in the Same Box

 In this diagram, a light switch and receptacle are wired in the same box.
-Both devices are spliced to the same hot source and the neutral is spliced to the neutral terminal on the receptacle and to the white wire running through to the neutral at the light fixture located in a separate box.
+Both devices are spliced to the same hot source.
+The neutral is spliced with a pigtail to the neutral terminal on the receptacle and to the white wire running through to the neutral at the light fixture located in a separate box.

 Wiring an Outlet and a Light Switch Mid-Circuit